N3oRay/proton-autogen/README.md

 The recommended installation method is the official Proton-Autogen PPA:

-For Arch Linux and CachyOS, a native package is planned.
 Until then, the manual installer is available.

 ### Recommended installation (Ubuntu / Linux Mint / Pop!_OS)